dogmoneyswap/docs/src/index.md

 The following documentation details the functional and technical aspects of the ecosystem products.

-In order to partake in the DogMoney ecosystem, please join our discord <https://discord.gg/EKpGzWHRu4>.
+In order to partake in the DogMoney ecosystem, please join our discord <https://discord.gg/EKpGzWHRu4> or Telegram <https://t.me/dogmoneyofficial>.

 To interact with our products, please explore the links below: